a person from whom you are descended

 alcove and rolled a cigarette and stood smoking it with one boot jacked back against the wall behind him.

-the apparent surface of the imaginary sphere on which celestial bodies appear to be projected
+the sphere on which celestial bodies appear to be projected

 He and Rawlins lay in the road where they could feel the heat coming off the blacktop against their backs and they watched stars falling down the long black slope of the